vijaysoren/Integrate-Google-Play-billing-library-in-your-android-app/README.md

 Step 9 : Finally roll out test

-Step 10 : Create a subscription item in your Google Play console's, your application dashboard >> Monetize >> Products >> subscriptions >> create subcripption and name it "vip" or if you choose your own you need to change SUBSCRIPTION_ITEM = "your item", enter details and click save.
+Step 10 : Create a subscription item in your Google Play console's, your application dashboard >> Monetize >> Products >> subscriptions >> create subcripption and name it "vip" or if you choose your own you need to change SUBSCRIBE_VIP = "your item", enter details and click save.

 Step 11: In Android studio, copy code from SubscriptionActivity.java to your project according to your need or you can clone this project just to test.